HasinduLanka/BlazorDroid/README.md

  - Manually route web app HTTP requests to your functions
  - Use device storage and native android commands/APIs from web app

 Blazordroid is free and open-source to use in any commercial/non-commercial project.
-But just email us what you made using it.
-We will show it here.
 **We are curious to know what you build !**

 # Made with Blazordroid

  - [Sithiyam Ruwa - Map marking made easy for Sri Lanka](https://play.google.com/store/apps/details?id=com.bitblazers.sithiyam)
- -  MRC School managment system app ( Under development )
+ -  MRC School managment system app

-# Comming soon

- - [ ] AgraDB intergration for Agra.Native.Android for Native local databases
- - [ ] AgraDB.Agni Firestore host intergrations at Android App side

  ** Developed by @[HasinduLanka](https://github.com/HasinduLanka) and @[hariwij](https://github.com/hariwij) **